 As a former upper elementary teacher, I’m particularly interested in how to implement these strategies in grades 3, 4, and 5.
 I love collaborating with classroom teachers who are implementing innovative strategies to see how these methods actually work in real classrooms.
 So I’ve decided to create a free Facebook group for upper elementary teachers who want to share math mindset strategies and who want to support each other on this journey.
 I’m also hoping we can collaborate to develop appropriate “low floor – high ceiling” math tasks for this age range.
 During the webinar, I’ll explain how to sign up for the Facebook group.

 Won’t you join me on my journey to discover how we can empower all students with a mathematical mindset?
-If you want to accept this challenge, register for my live webinar, Math Problem Solving: Mindsets Matter.
-If you read this after the webinar has ended, you can sign up for the replay by visiting the registration page.
+The live webinar is over, but if you want to accept this challenge, you can watch the replay of Math Problem Solving: Mindsets Matter.

-Whether or not you sign up for my webinar, I urge you to read Jo Boaler’s Mathematical Mindsets.
+Whether or not you watch the webinar, I urge you to read Jo Boaler’s Mathematical Mindsets.
 But be forewarned… you’ll need to adopt a growth mindset about making changes to your current instructional program.
 Implementing new strategies won’t always be easy, and I’m pretty sure you’ll make a lot of mistakes along the way.
 But, wait… that’s a GOOD thing because mistakes fire up your brain and make it grow!